 After the attacker’s APK is installed and the Android system has been compromised, it can be used to launch a variety of other attacks including a Denial of service attack or maybe even an entire system hack.
 Thus, it’s always suggested to download and install an APK file only from a trusted and reliable source.

 Android Attacks using SMS

 SMS is another popular mode of communication and is most vulnerable to attacks.
-Many financial payments and transactions are made through SMS and the ability to intercept such SMS payloads can grant any hacker the power to easily exploit your system and this could also result in a huge financial loss.
+Many financial payments and transactions are made through SMS.
+The ability to intercept such SMS payloads can grant any hacker the power to easily exploit your system, which could also result in a huge financial loss.
 SMS attacks involve the injection of malware designed by cybercriminals that target’s the victim’s Android device.
-These Trojan are designed to send unauthorized texts or to make unauthorized calls without the user’s knowledge or consent.
+These Trojans are designed to send unauthorized texts or make unauthorized calls without the user’s knowledge or consent.

 Android Attacks using App Sandboxing issues: